serdargoleli/lascss/packages/lascss/README.md

 ## Use with the JIT Engine

 - LAS Engine consumes base/meta/utility from this package.
-- With `@las/vite` or `@las/webpack`, only the CSS for actually used classes is injected—lean output for better performance and SEO.
+- With `las-vite` or `las-webpack`, only the CSS for actually used classes is injected—lean output for better performance and SEO.